-- 6. Plaintiff Joshua Peneycad, as set forth in the accompanying certification, incorporated by reference herein, purchased RTX securities during the Class Period and was economically damaged thereby. - 7.
-Defendant RTX purports to be "an aerospace and defense company that provides advanced systems and services for commercial, military and government customers worldwide." - 8.
-RTX has four principal business segments: Collins Aerospace, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles and Defense.
-Pertinent to this action is Pratt & Whitney.
-The Company describes Pratt & Whitney ("Pratt & Whitney" or "Pratt") as follows: - Pratt & Whitney is among the world's leading suppliers of aircraft engines for commercial, military, business jet and general aviation customers.
-Pratt & Whitney's Commercial Engines and Military Engines businesses design, develop, produce and maintain families of large engines for wide- and narrow-body and large regional aircraft for commercial customers and for fighter, bomber, tanker and transport aircraft for military customers.
-Pratt & Whitney's small engine business, Pratt & Whitney Canada (P&WC), is among the world's leading suppliers of engines powering regional airlines, general and business aviation, as well as helicopters. [...].
-Pratt & Whitney provides fleet management services and aftermarket maintenance, repair and overhaul services in all of these segments. - 9.
+6. Plaintiff New England Teamsters, as set forth in the accompanying certification, incorporated by reference herein, purchased RTX securities during the Class Period and was economically damaged thereby.

+- 7. Defendant RTX purports to be "an aerospace and defense company that provides advanced systems and services for commercial, military and government customers worldwide." - 8.
+RTX has four principal business segments including, pertinent to this action, Pratt & Whitney ("Pratt & Whitney" or "Pratt").
+The Company describes Pratt & Whitney as "among the world's leading suppliers of aircraft engines for commercial, military, business jet and general aviation customers." - 9.
 RTX is incorporated in Delaware and its head office is located at 1000 Wilson Boulevard, Arlington, Virginia 22209.
 RTX's common stock trades on the New York Stock Exchange ("NYSE") under the ticker symbol "RTX."
 Pratt & Whitney's corporate headquarters are located at 400 Main Street, East Hartford, Connecticut 06118. - 10.
-Defendant Gregory Hayes ("Hayes") has served as the Company's Chief Executive Officer ("CEO") since April, 2020.
-Hayes is also the Chairman of the Board of Directors (the "Board").

-- 11. Defendant Neil Mitchill has served as the Company's Chief Financial Officer ("CFO") since April 9, 2021. - 12.
-Defendant O'Brien was the Company's CFO from 2015 through April 9, 2021. - 13.
+Defendant Gregory Hayes ("Hayes") has served as the Company's Chief Executive Officer ("CEO") since April 2020.
+Hayes is also the Chairman of RTX's Board of Directors (the "Board"). - 11.
+Defendant Neil Mitchill has served as the Company's Chief Financial Officer ("CFO") since April 2021. - 12.
+Defendant Anthony F. O'Brien was the Company's CFO from 2015 through April 9, 2021. - 13.
 Defendants Hayes, Mitchill, and O'Brien are collectively referred to herein as the "Individual Defendants." - 14.
-Each of the Individual Defendants: - (a) directly participated in the management of the Company; - (b) was directly involved in the day-to-day operations of the Company at the highest levels; - (c) was privy to confidential proprietary information concerning the Company and its business and operations; - (d) was directly or indirectly involved in drafting, producing, reviewing and/or disseminating the false and misleading statements and information alleged herein; - (e) was directly or indirectly involved in the oversight or implementation of the Company's internal controls; - (f) was aware of or recklessly disregarded the fact that the false and misleading statements were being issued concerning the Company; and/or - (g) approved or ratified these statements in violation of the federal securities laws. - 15.
-RTX is liable for the acts of the Individual Defendants and its employees under the doctrine of respondeat superior and common law principles of agency because all of the wrongful acts complained of herein were carried out within the scope of their employment.

-- 16. The scienter of the Individual Defendants and other employees and agents of the Company is similarly imputed to the Company under respondeat superior and agency principles. - 17.
+Each of the Individual Defendants: - (a) directly participated in the management of the Company; - (b) was directly involved in the day-to-day operations of the Company at the highest levels;

+- (c) was privy to confidential proprietary information concerning the Company and its business and operations; - (d) was directly or indirectly involved in drafting, producing, reviewing and/or disseminating the false and misleading statements and information alleged herein; - (e) was directly or indirectly involved in the oversight or implementation of the Company's internal controls; - (f) was aware of or recklessly disregarded the fact that the false and misleading statements were being issued concerning the Company; and/or - (g) approved or ratified these statements in violation of the federal securities laws. - 15.
+RTX is liable for the acts of the Individual Defendants and its employees under the doctrine of respondeat superior and common law principles of agency because all of the wrongful acts complained of herein were carried out within the scope of their employment. - 16.
+The scienter of the Individual Defendants and other employees and agents of the Company is similarly imputed to the Company under respondent superior and agency principles. - 17.
 RTX and the Individual Defendants are collectively referred to herein as "Defendants."